CONSTRUCTION OF A HOME FOR EARTHQUAKE AFFECTED CHILDREN IN SOLUKHUMBU

 Since the Nepal Earthquake, we have been very busy providing much needed relief efforts, including rebuilding schools, family houses, and access to clean drinking water.
 During the course of our work, we have seen deeper challenges post-earthquake that especially concern the children who have suffered the loss of their families and homes.
 These children are at serious risk of child abuse, trafficking, and childhood marriages.
 It has been three years, but still many children have not been able to return to any form of schooling.

-In this regard, local government & Authority of reconstruction of central government department has extended the call of support to nonprofit organisations working in the district.
+In this regard, local government and the Authority of Reconstruction of the Central Government department has extended the call for support from nonprofit organisations working in the district.

 OUR NEW PROJECT IN SOLUKHUMBU DISTRICT

 We have initiated another project to support more of these at risk children.
 Our plan is to provide a safe place for them to live that would be very similar to our Himalayan Hope Home project in Kathmandu, but with a larger capacity for the benefit of about 100 boys and girls.
 They will have a safe place to live; nurturing, and loving caregivers and support staff; and access to education.

 Slow recovery in the wake of large disasters has high risk factors to children, making them more vulnerable than ever.
 These are defenseless children at risk of permanent dropout from mainstream education, ultimately making them more susceptible to the risks of trafficking, forced child labor, early marriage, and abuse.
 There are hundreds of children still awaiting much needed support.
 With the local government calling out for local NGOs to help support these children, The Small World takes accountability for these children who, if not taken into refuge, are in direct threat of exploitation and abuse.

 – 20 dormitory rooms for children’s accommodation to benefit up to 100 children